Prince John Konstantinovich of Russia

-Prince John Konstantonovich of Russia, formerly Grand Duke John Konstantinovich of Russia (Иоанн Константинович; 5 July 1886 – 18 July 1918), sometimes also known as Prince Ivan or Prince Ioann or Prince Johan, was the eldest son of Grand Duke Konstantin Konstantinovich of Russia by his wife, Yelizaveta Mavrikievna, née Princess Elisabeth of Saxe-Altenburg.
+Prince John Konstantinovich of Russia, formerly Grand Duke John Konstantinovich of Russia (Иоанн Константинович; 5 July 1886 – 18 July 1918), sometimes also known as Prince Ivan, Prince Ioann or Prince Johan, was the eldest son of Grand Duke Konstantin Konstantinovich of Russia by his wife, Yelizaveta Mavrikievna, née Princess Elisabeth of Saxe-Altenburg.
 He was described by contemporaries as a gentle, religious person, nicknamed "Ioannchik" by his relatives.

 Early life

-Ioann Konstantinovich was born as a Grand Duke of Russia with the style Imperial Highness, but at the age of 9 days, a Ukaz of his cousin Emperor Alexander III of Russia stripped him of that title, as the Ukaz amended the House Law by limiting the grand-ducal title to grandsons of a reigning emperor.
-As a result, he received the title Prince of the Imperial Blood (Prince of Russia) with the style Highness.
+Ioann Konstantinovich was born in Pavlovsk Palace, as a Grand Duke of Russia with the style Imperial Highness, but at the age of just 9 days, an Ukaz of his cousin Emperor Alexander III of Russia stripped him of that title, as the Ukaz amended the House Law by limiting the grand-ducal title only to legitimate patrilineal grandsons of a reigning emperor.
+As a result, he received the new title, Prince of the Imperial Blood (Prince of Russia) with the style of Highness.

-He once entertained the possibility of becoming an Orthodox monk, but eventually fell in love with Princess Helen of Serbia, the daughter of King Peter I of Serbia and his wife Princess Zorka of Montenegro, niece of Grand Duchess Militza, Grand Duchess Anastasia of Russia and Queen Elena of Italy.
+He once entertained the possibility of becoming an Orthodox monk, but eventually fell in love with Princess Helen of Serbia, the eldest child and only surviving daughter of King Peter I of Serbia by his wife, Princess Zorka of Montenegro, whose aunts were Grand Duchess Militza, Grand Duchess Anastasia of Russia and Queen Elena of Italy.

 They married on 2 September 1911, and Helen took the name Princess Yelena Petrovna of Russia.
 As a daughter of the reigning King, after the marriage, she retained her style of Royal Highness and as such she had the right to receive foreign diplomats in her own right, unlike her husband.
 They had a son, Prince Vsevolod Ivanovich (20 January 1914 – 18 June 1973), and a daughter, Princess Yekaterina Ivanovna (12 July 1915 – 13 March 2007), who was the last member of the Imperial Family to be born before the fall of the dynasty, and was ultimately to become the last surviving uncontested dynast of the Imperial House of Russia.